Hklug001/Hklug001/README.md

 Intern at Bosch.

 Code enthusiast, looking to connect with people and build my career. <br>
-I'm currently studying web development at Rocketseat and Information Systems at UTFPR.<br>
+I'm currently learning more about IoT, electronics and data science.<br>

 Goals for 2022: [x] *Get hired*, [ ] *Contribute to a project*,  [ ] *English fluency*